On Optimal Steering to Achieve Exact Fairness: Finding The Nearest Optimal Distribution

 \section{Finding The Nearest Optimal Distribution}

 When a given distribution $D$ is not ideal, then a natural question is to find its nearest distribution $\tilde{D}$ that is ideal.
 We formulate this problem as follows.
 In the above optimization problem, the KL-divergence objective is well-known and convex but the constraint of $D'$ being ideal is extremely non-trivial to express.
 We show that when the group and class-conditioned distributions $X\cond Y=i, A=a$ come from certain well-known parametric families of distributions, this constraint can be equivalently expressed as a constraint on the distribution parameters.
 We now give a concrete formulation of the optimization problem described in Section \ref{sec:conditions} using the constraints derived in Proposition \ref{prop:Bayes-EO-multi-normal}.

 For readability, we will work with binary class labels and binary group attributes in this section.
 However, all of our results can also be written down for multi-class and multi-group settings.
+In its full generality, the above problem is non-convex, and therefore, we will first propose reducing this to a convex optimization problem and then propose solving it in full generality by using line search.